 Queuing for Tickets

-Another 6,000 Grounds Admission tickets are sold every day.
+- Another several thousand Grounds Admission tickets are sold every day.
 They're good for No. 2 court standing and unreserved seating and standing on Courts 3-19.
 Tickets cost between £8 and £25, depending on the day.
 You have to pay with cash and prices change every year so check the ticket website to be sure.

 - Tickets are sold on a first come, first serve, cash only basis at the turnstiles.
-The ticket queue is a single line to Gate 3, starting in Wimbledon Park, parking lot 10.
-From the park, the queuers (including overnight queuers) progress through Wimbledon Park golf club, through security checks, over a bridge and on to Gate 3.
+The ticket queue is a single line to Gate 3, starting in Wimbledon Park, parking lot 10 off Wimbledon Park Road. (see on a map) From the park, the queuers (including overnight queuers) progress through Wimbledon Park golf club, through security checks, over a bridge and on to Gate 3.

 - The queues are long.
 If you want a Grounds Admission ticket, you should arrive several hours before the grounds open at 10:30 a.m.
 If you are angling for one of the show court tickets, plan on camping out overnight.
 People in the queues bring folding chairs, picnics and non-alcoholic drinks.
 Plan on bringing rain wear too - the lines snake along, rain or shine.